-As at 31 March 2021 all NHBC's own funds consist of items that are available to fully absorb losses on a going-concern basis, as well as in the case of winding-up, meeting all criteria of Article 94 of Directive 2009/138/EC to be classified as Tier 1 own funds.
+At 31 March 2023, all NHBC's own funds consist of items that are available to fully absorb losses on a going-concern basis, as well as in the case of winding-up, meeting all criteria of Article 94 of Directive 2009/138/EC to be classified as Tier 1 own funds.
 All NHBC's Tier 1 funds are unrestricted.